 I have found a better way to remove fiberglass from a plywood hull.

+Searching the internet for various methods of paint stripping, I stumbled across the Speedheater infrared paint stripper made in Sweden and sold on the web by several dealers online for nearly $500.00.
 (See Links 2* and 3*.)
 A high price?
 Maybe, but it has the advantage of being easy, relatively clean and faster than you may think.